Martindc5/MapGenerator/README.md

   - Run the program with: $python3 main.py  (in Linux)

 ## About this project
-I take to tipes of noise function, the pearlin and simple noise.
+I take two tipes of noise function, the pearlin and a simple noise function.
 The program only create a two dimensional matrix and then aply color in it, then put the biomes and that's all for now.
-Actually this is a fun project but I promise to improve it if I have time.
+Actually I made it just for fun project but if you wont to improve it I'm sure I will acept evrery changes you makes.

-Enjoy it.
+Enjoys the code.